Rocky Mountain vs Glacier with Kids: Going-to-the-Sun 2026

 Both parks claim an iconic mountain road.
 Honestly, you can't go wrong with either one.

-Going-to-the-Sun Road (50 miles, Glacier) climbs through cedar forests, past waterfalls, and over Logan Pass at 6,646 feet with sheer cliff faces on one side and massive valleys on the other.
-It usually opens fully by late June or early July.
-Fair warning: it's narrow, there are no guardrails in spots, and white-knuckle moments are part of the deal.
+Going-to-the-Sun Road (50 miles, Glacier — source: NPS.gov) climbs through cedar forests, past waterfalls, and over Logan Pass at 6,646 ft with sheer cliff faces on one side, massive valleys on the other.
+Full-corridor opens by late June or early July.
+Fair warning: narrow road, no guardrails in spots.
 Kids think it's thrilling.
-Some parents... less so.
+Some parents, less so.

-Trail Ridge Road (48 miles, Rocky Mountain) tops out at over 12,000 feet — the highest continuously paved road in any national park.
-Alpine tundra stretches in every direction with snow-capped peaks on the horizon.
-It typically opens by late May, giving families an earlier summer window, and parking is less chaotic than Glacier's Logan Pass.
+Trail Ridge Road (48 miles, Rocky Mountain) tops 12,183 ft — the highest continuously paved road in any U.S. national park (source: NPS.gov).
+Alpine tundra in every direction.
+It opens by late May (weeks before Going-to-the-Sun), and parking is less chaotic than Logan Pass.

 Logistics and Reservations for 2026